p-indhu/matching-game/README.md

 ## Instructions

-The starter project has some HTML and CSS styling to display a static version of the Memory Game project.
-You'll need to convert this project from a static project to an interactive one.
-This will require modifying the HTML and CSS files, but primarily the JavaScript file.
+The project has uses HTML, JavaScript and CSS styling to render a Memory Game.

-To get started, open `js/app.js` and start building out the app's functionality
+To get started, open `index.html`.

-For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).
+## How to play

+* Flips any card over to reveal it.
+* Flip a second card, trying to find a match.
+* Game ends when all the cards are matched.
+* Game can be restarted by clicking the refresh icon on the right corner above the board.

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+This repository is developed for learning experience.
+Therefore, pull requests most likely will not accepted.
 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## About

+This project was developed as a part of Grow with Google - Front-End Web Developer nano-degree offered by Udacity.